DEAKSoftware/Using-POP3-in-PowerShell/README.md

-# Fetching Email in PowerShell
+# Using POP3 in PowerShell

 Dominik Deák